imxade/Svelte-template/posts/jobless-future/page.md

 By highlighting the real problem of the slow pace of adaptation, we underscore the importance of proactive measures to address the challenges posed by AI-driven automation.
 Only by recognizing the gradual erosion of traditional job roles can we begin to formulate effective strategies to ensure a smooth transition for workers into new, AI-driven industries.

+### Conslusion

+Even with just LLMs (Large Language Models) and not true AI, we might soon be able to generate efficient code from very low-level system designs.

-### Should We Still Learn to Code?
+*Should We Still Learn to Code?*

-Absolutely.
-Even if coding becomes less of a profession in the future, retaining the ability to code remains vital.

-Just like many subjects in our academic curriculum aren't directly tied to specific professions but are still deemed essential, coding, which has shaped our digital future, should be no exception.
+The answer to this question hinges on the understanding that many subjects in our academic curriculum aren't directly tied to specific professions but are still deemed essential.
+Should coding be an exception?
+Is it acceptable to lose control over the future we have created?

-*Ability will grant us a sense of control and independence in a dependent future.*
+*Abilities grant us a sense of independence over a dependent future.*